robatwilliams/decent-code/topics/general-programming.md

 # General programming

+## Writing, reading, and working with code

+**Code should be easy to follow.** After writing a piece of code (and tests for it, if appropriate), consider if it could be refactored to make it clearer.
+Clear code consumes less mental energy to understand, leaving more spare for better uses.

+**Code should be easy to use right, and hard to use wrong.** It should guide people down the right path naturally.
+It should get in the way and make things difficult when someone tries to use it wrongly.

+**Code should be easy to change right, and hard to change wrong.** It should help people decide what to change, and where to do it.
+It should resist when someone tries to change it wrongly (break it), and cause test failures.

+**Minimise the odd, the unusual, and cleverness.** Prefer simplicity and clarity.
+Write boring code, and write it to help others (and your future self) rather than attempt to impress them.

 ## General

 **Prefer a functional approach to an imperative one.** Less mutable state and side-effects make code less error-prone, and easier to reason about.